 I must say that these are just a few of many examples.
 You may encounter many more special features in every dialect.

 To be honest, due to globalization and progress, the literary Ukrainian language is well-understood everywhere.
-But Ukrainian dialects stil influence it every day.
+But Ukrainian dialects still influence it every day.
 They enrich the literary language and spice it up quite a bit.

 So, next time you talk to a native speaker, try to find out which Ukrainian region they come from and impress them with your knowledge of their dialect! 😃🤩